Skip to main content

 • In some cases, the person(s) making the complaint may be asked to attend the hospital to meet with the staff involved to further discuss any concerns.

-• Within 30 days of receiving your written complaint, the Complaints Officer will write to you with details of the findings of the investigation.
+• Within 30 days of receiving your written complaint, the Quality and Risk Department will write to you with details of the findings of the investigation.

 • In some cases, it may be appropriate to invite the complainant to attend the hospital to meet with some of the relevant managers to discuss the complaint, the investigation process and findings.